What Size Basketball Should I Get My Kid?

 This matters more than most parents realise.

-• Indoor balls (leather or composite leather) — designed for indoor courts.
+- Indoor balls (leather or composite leather) are designed for indoor courts.
 They feel great but they’ll get chewed up on concrete in about a week.

-• Outdoor balls (rubber) — tougher, designed for driveways and outdoor courts.
+- Outdoor balls (rubber) are tougher, designed for driveways and outdoor courts.
 Less grip but they last.

-• Indoor/outdoor balls (composite leather) — the middle ground.
+- Indoor/outdoor balls (composite leather) are the middle ground.
 Work on both surfaces, decent feel, decent durability.
 This is what I’d recommend for most kids.

-If she’s mostly practising in the driveway and coming to one or two indoor sessions a week, an indoor/outdoor composite ball is the go.
-Spalding’s TF-Grind is a solid option — it’s actually the ball BNSW stocks for their programs.
+If your child is mostly practising in the driveway and coming to one or two indoor sessions a week, an indoor/outdoor composite ball is the go.
+Spalding’s TF-Grind is a solid option.
+It’s actually the ball BNSW stocks for their programs.

 What to Look For When Buying